 If you have a disability, including specific learning difficulties or mental health and wellbeing issues the team can advise on a wide range of support to meet your individual needs.
-It is a good idea to contact the Disability and Dyslexia Support team before you start your course at Keele University to discuss any support you may need.
+It is a good idea to contact the Disability Support & Inclusion team before you start your course at Keele University to discuss any support you may need.

 Coming to the end of your studies can be a daunting time for all students, but as a care leaver you may also have additional concerns.
 The dedicated care leaver contact is here to help you discuss any issues or concerns and help you with the transition from university and post graduation.
 We can also support you to achieve your career aspirations.